-Shh enhances PGC motility without affecting directionality

-To further define the role of Shh in PGC migration, we conducted a chemotaxis assay by co-culturing PGCs juxtaposed to 293 cells transfected with either human fulllength SHH construct or an empty vector (Fig 2A and B).
-After 24 hours incubation, we found that similar numbers of PGCs migrated towards the 293 cells regardless of Shh secretion (Fig 2C, right panel), confirming that Shh is not a chemoattractant for PGCs, as suggested from the embryo expression data (see Fig 1).
-However, when we compared the migration distance, PGCs located among the Shh-expressing 293 cells migrated significantly further from the middle line (Fig 2C, left panel), implying that Shh may enhance the motility or speed of migration.
-To test this notion, we generated timelapse movies of embryo slice cultures derived from the StellaGFP transgenic mice, which allowed us to monitor the migratory behaviours of GFP-expressing PGCs in live embryos (Supplementary Fig 1 and Supplementary Movie 1-4).
-To assess the effects of Hh signalling, we treated the slice culture medium with the Hh agonist (purmorphamine) or antagonist (cyclopamine), respectively, during the 10 hours of live imaging (Fig 3A).
-Analyses of the velocity, accumulated distance (total cell path travelled), Euclidean distance (the shortest distance between the start and endpoints), and directionality (the ratio between Euclidean distance and accumulated distance) revealed that purmorphamine enhanced the speed and distance of migration, while cyclopamine significantly reduced these values, compared to the solvent control.
-Consistently, tomatidine, a drug with a similar structure to cyclopamine but lacking any inhibitory activity, had no effects on PGC migration within these parameters (Fig 3B).
-Notably, none of the treatments altered the directionality of migration (Fig 3A and B), signifying that Hh enhances the motility of PGCs without influencing directionality.
-PGC survival time was similar in all treatment groups (Fig 3C), indicating no general cytotoxicity from these treatments.
-Since the embryo size expansion over the period of live imaging was similar in all treatment groups (Fig 3D, Supplementary Fig 3), it is unlikely that the altered PGC migration was simply a consequence of morphological changes in the surrounding tissues of the growing embryo.
-To directly demonstrate the effects of Hh signalling on the intrinsic motile capacity of PGCs, we generated primary cultures of dissected GR, where the PGCs and their neighbouring somatic cells were dispersed in single-cell suspensions and cultured as a monolayer of cells in a dish.
-When we analysed the random motility of isolated PGCs by time-lapse imaging (Supplementary Movie 5-10), treatment of Hh agonists (Purmorphamine and recombinant Shh-N protein) increased the random motility of PGCs in terms of velocity and accumulated distance.
-Notably, treatment of Hh antagonists (cyclopamine and vismodegib) inhibited the random motility compared to the solvent or tomatidine (Fig 2D).
-We did not find evidence of general toxicity from the drug treatments at the concentrations we used (Supplementary Fig 2), although lower concentrations of vismodegib and cyclopamine had been used in some explant cultures48.
-Combined, these data suggest that Hh signalling directly regulates the intrinsic motile capacity of PGCs.
+Shh enhances PGC motility without affecting directionality.
+To further define the role of Shh in PGC migration, we conducted a chemotaxis assay by co-culturing PGCs juxtaposed to 293 cells transfected with either human full-length SHH construct or an empty vector (Fig. 2a, b).
+After 24 h incubation, we found that similar numbers of PGCs migrated towards the 293 cells regardless of Shh secretion (Fig. 2c, right panel), confirming that Shh is not a chemoattractant for PGCs, as suggested from the embryo expression data (see Fig. 1).
+However, when we compared the migration distance, PGCs located among the Shh-expressing 293 cells migrated significantly further from the middle line (Fig. 2c, left panel), implying that Shh may enhance the motility or speed of migration.
+To test this notion, we generated time-lapse movies of embryo slice cultures derived from the Stella GFP transgenic mice, which allowed us to monitor the migratory behaviours of GFP-expressing PGCs in live embryos (Supplementary Fig. 1 and Supplementary Movies 1-4).
+To assess the effects of Hh signalling, we treated the slice culture medium with the Hh agonist (purmorphamine) or antagonist (cyclopamine), respectively, during the 10 h of live imaging (Fig. 3a).
+Analyses of the velocity, accumulated distance (total cell path travelled), Euclidean distance (the shortest distance between the start and endpoints) and directionality (the ratio between Euclidean distance and accumulated distance) revealed that purmorphamine enhanced the speed and distance of migration, while cyclopamine significantly reduced these values, compared with the solvent control.
+Consistently, tomatidine, a drug with a similar structure to cyclopamine but lacking any inhibitory activity, had no effects on PGC migration within these parameters (Fig. 3b).
+Notably, none of the treatments altered the directionality of migration (Fig. 3a, b), signifying that Hh enhances the motility of PGCs without influencing directionality.
+PGC survival time was similar in all treatment groups (Fig. 3c), indicating no general cytotoxicity from these treatments.
+Since the embryo size expansion over the period of live imaging was similar in all treatment groups (Fig. 3d, Supplementary Fig. 3), it is unlikely that the altered PGC migration was simply a consequence of morphological changes in the surrounding tissues of the growing embryo.
+To directly demonstrate the effects of Hh signalling on the intrinsic motile capacity of PGCs, we generated primary cultures of dissected GR,